 It is often clear when pain is nerve-related; the signature of nerve pain is a sharp, stabbing sensation that shoots through the body along a nerve’s pathway.
 Yet it is possible for muscle pain to cause a shooting, stabbing sensation as well.

 Nerve Vs. Muscle Pain

-On the map, C2-C8 refer to the nerves that exit the spine at the 7 cervical vertebrae in the neck.
+C1-C7 refer to the nerves that exit the spine at the 7 cervical vertebrae in the neck.
 T1-T12 represent the pathways of nerves leaving the thoracic spine in the upper and mid back.
 L1-L5 indicate the pathways of nerves exiting the lumbar spine in the lower back.
-Finally, S1-S5 refer to nerves that exit the sacrum at the base of the spine.
+Finally, S1-S5 (not shown) refer to nerves that exit the sacrum at the base of the spine.

 The direction in which a shooting back pain stabs may indicate whether the cause of pain is nerve-related or muscular.
 Nerve pain caused by impingement near the spine leads to pain and other symptoms from the site of obstruction downward along the nerve path, not upward.
 If you have a shooting pain in the upper and mid back, then, this would indicate a muscle pain.
 On the dermatome map, you’ll observe that nerves in the upper and mid back wrap around the torso rather than traveling up and down.

 There are a number of muscles that span large portions of the back.
 Refer to the picture of back muscles at ptd.yolasite.com.
 The latissimus dorsi and trapezius muscles along with the deeper erector spinae muscles cover a lot of territory and may be the source of widespread shooting pains.
 Yet such pain can occur in any other muscle as well.